List of tourist attractions in Kozhikode: Mananchira and nearby institutions

 Mananchira is a large tank in the heart of the city.
-Mananchira or Mana Vikraman Tank (Manan or Mana Vikraman being the Coronation name of the Zamorins) seems to have been the drinking water source for the entire Palace complex (previously located at the Kottaparambu Women and Children Hospital).
+Mananchira or Mana Vikraman Tank was the drinking water source for the entire palace complex.
 Surrounding the Mananchira are several important institutions.
-The Town Hall was constructed in 1891 by the salt merchants (previously called Salt Abkari Town Hall) and has been an important stage for several popular agitations and ceremonies during the freedom movement and thereafter.
-The Pattalapalli or 'Military Mosque' was originally built for the Mysore soldiers who had surrounded the Palace during the 'Mysore invasion'.
-The Comtrust Textile Factory (previously the Commonwealth Weaving Factory) was established in 1884 by the Basel Mission from Germany.
-To the western side of Mananchira is located the C.S.I.
-Church, Basel Mission Complex and the BEM (Basel Evangelical Mission) Girls' School (1848).
-Once the main courtyard of the Zamorin Ruler's palace, the Mananchira ground along with the older Ansari Park (named after the freedom fighter Ansari) has been developed into a well- maintained park called 'Mananchira Square'.
-It has a green carpet lawn fenced with laterite- sculpted walls.
-The entire complex is circled by 250 lamp posts designed in 'colonial' style.
-The 'Square' has an artificial stream, a musical fountain, an open-air theatre and a music stage.
-There is a public library near mananchira square which has a collection of huge variety of books.
-Books from all disciplines are available here.
-Malabar Palace, one of the first star hotels in Malabar is also located here.
+The town hall was constructed in 1891 by salt merchants and has been an important stage for several popular agitations and ceremonies during the freedom movement and thereafter.
+The Pattalapalli or 'Military Mosque' was originally built for the Mysore soldiers who had surrounded the palace during the Mysore invasion.
+Once the main courtyard of the Zamorin ruler's palace, the Mananchira ground along with the older Ansari Park has been developed into a well-maintained park called 'Mananchira Square'.

 S.M.
 Street

 S.M.
-Street is a buzzing shopping and commercial lane immediately north of Mananchira Square.
+Street is a shopping and commercial lane immediately north of Mananchira Square.
 The name Sweetmeat is thought to have been derived from a kind of sweet (locally called 'halwa') which was called 'sweetmeat' by European traders.
 S.M.
 Street, like the lanes of Veliyangadi, is about 600 years old and was most likely occupied by the residences and shops of sweet manufacturers from Gujarath.
 A now-abandoned Parsi cemetery called Anjuman, most likely built in the 17th century, is located here and finds mention in William Logan's Malabar.